NIH-NEI/oct-segmenter/README.md

 - `preprocessing-scripts/custom/check_retina_layers_order.py`: This script
   takes as input a directory containing the mask files (in CSV format) and checks that the all the expected retina layers are present and in order.

+# OCT Images Quality Improvement

+As part of the development of the `oct-segmenter` and the analysis of OCT images, the algorithms proposed in the paper "Girard MJ, Strouthidis NG, Ethier CR, Mari JM.
+Shadow removal and contrast enhancement in optical coherence tomography images of the human optic nerve head.
+Invest Ophthalmol Vis Sci.
+2011;52(10):7738-7748.
+Published 2011 Sep 29. doi:10.1167/iovs.10-6925" were implemented in MATLAB.
+These are the descrete forms of the algorithm described in the appendix of the paper:
+- `preprocessing-scripts/oct-image-quality-improvement/comp_exp.m`: Applies
+  compensation and then exponentation.
+- `preprocessing-scripts/oct-image-quality-improvement/exp_comp.m`: Applies
+  exponentiation and then compensation.
+- `preprocessing-scripts/oct-image-quality-improvement/comp_only.m`: Applies
+  compensation only.

+These scripts take a path to a TIFF file as input and save the converted TIFF in a file name as the input image and the `_comp_exp.tiff`, `_exp_comp.tiff` and `_comp_only.tiff` suffix respectively.